-18. Administrative requirements of the Australian Border Force and the Australian Quarantine Inspection Service must be met before a vehicle is imported into Australia.
-In cases of immigrants importing their personal vehicle the requirements of the Department of Home Affairs must also be met.
+- 18. Administrative requirements of the Australian Border Force and the Department of Agriculture, Water and the Environment must be met before a road vehicle is imported into Australia. - 19.
+Not applicable.

-20 NARCOTIC DRUGS, PSYCHOTROPIC SUBSTANCES AND RELATED CHEMICALS
+19 NARCOTIC DRUGS, PSYCHOTROPIC SUBSTANCES AND RELATED CHEMICALS

 1. Licences and permits are issued to control the import of specified narcotic drugs, psychotropic substances and related chemicals, including kava.